 - testing different models for delivering custom build housing to find which ones are most suitable for Sheffield (e.g. working with the Sheffield Cohousing Network, the University of Sheffield and builders and developers)

 - working with partners to help deliver custom build projects

 Benefits of a custom build project

-Custom build housing has many positive aspects, and it will play an important role in Sheffield.
+Custom build housing has many positive aspects and it will play an important role in Sheffield.
 There is currently a strong demand for more custom build housing.
-Our recent Market Assessment of over 2,400 Sheffield Households found that 43% of respondents were interested in build their own home.
+Our recent Market Assessment of over 2,400 Sheffield Households found that 43% of respondents were interested in building their own home.

 It can also be greener and cheaper.
 Including energy efficiency measures such as increased insulation will give cost savings and environmental benefits.
 Also as land and property are purchased separately, there is only Stamp Duty Land Tax on the cost of land, not the completed house.
 You are also able to reclaim VAT on the cost of all labour and materials used to self-build your new home.
 Self-builders do not have to pay the Community Infrastructure Levy charge.